 Adaptation has long been an important focus of sustainability science, addressed by a broad range of scholars.
 Scholars of risk highlight the deep and interlinked uncertainties that are a common property of the Anthropocene System and latent in all nature-society interactions (Keys et al. 2019).
 Scholars of vulnerability focus on subpopulations likely to lack or lose access to the resources they need to secure their well-being in the face of threats (Adger 2006).
 Resilience researchers have explored how the characteristics of the Anthropocene as a complex system both support and constrain adaptation (Folke 2016).
 Research on innovation systems (Binz and Truffer 2017) and complexity economics (Elsner 2017) have emphasized how uncertainty and disturbance provide not just threats but also opportunities for novel ways of using resources to advance well-being.

 Our review of these various research programs found substantial potential for complementarity among their insights.
-The complementarities have often remained unrealized, however, due siloed scholarship and a related proliferation of different terminologies for similar concepts.
+The complementarities have often remained unrealized, however, due to siloed scholarship and a related proliferation of different terminologies for similar concepts.
 We do not seek to adjudicate those differences here, but rather aim to highlight the substantive findings that lie beneath them.
 Our overall conclusion is that an additional necessary (but, again, not sufficient) condition for sustainable development is the creation and maintenance of a substantial adaptive capacity.
 For our purposes here, we define this as the ability to keep a system operating within its current regime and thus on something like its current development pathway in the face of potentially disruptive change.
 We thus distinguish the capacity to adapt from the capacity to transform, which we define as the ability to shift a system out of regimes supporting unsustainable pathways of development into regimes supporting sustainable ones – a topic we explore in Section 6.

 Foundations